YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 FREEZE
 ++++++++++++++

-Temporarily suspends (freezes) updates to the database after ensuring a consistent state between memory and secondary storage, which, with -ACCESS_METHOD=BG, means after flushing global buffers.
+Temporarily suspends (freezes) updates to the database after ensuring a consistent state between memory and secondary storage, which, with ACCESS_METHOD=BG, means after flushing global buffers.
 If you prefer a non-YottaDB utility to perform a backup or reorganization, you might use this facility to provide standalone access to your YottaDB database.
 You might use MUPIP FREEZE to suspend (and later resume) database updates for creating mirrored disk configuration or re-integrating a mirror.

 BACKUP, INTEG, and REORG operations may implicitly freeze and unfreeze database regions.
 However, for most operations, this freeze/unfreeze happens internally and is transparent to the application.